allankapoor/hurricane_damage/README.md

 # Post-Hurricane Structure Damage Assessment Leveraging Aerial Imagery and Convolutional Neural Networks

 This project is an effort to automate structure damage assessments based on post-hurricane aerial imagery.
 A labelled training dataset of images of structures from the Houston area just after Hurricane Harvey was acquired from the University of Washington Disaster Data Science Lab.
-Several neural network architectures were trained and evaluated, from basic architectures to transfer learning models with pretrained weights.
+Several neural network architectures were trained and evaluated, from basic architectures to deep networks via transfer learning.
 Models were trained on Google Public Cloud virtual machines leveraging multiple GPUs to enable fast and efficient iteration. **The final model achieves an accuracy of 0.9775 on test data**.
 This model could be used by local, state, and federal natural disaster responders to quickly develop damage assessment maps based on a single fly-over by imaging aircraft after a hurricane.</p>

 View the [presentation](https://github.com/allankapoor/hurricane_damage/blob/master/PRESENTATION.pdf), full [report](https://github.com/allankapoor/hurricane_damage/blob/master/REPORT.pdf), or check out the summary below.</p>

 <h2>Why Post-Hurricane Damage Assessment?</h2>

 Natural disasters, especially hurricanes and extreme storms, cause widespread destruction and loss of life and cost the U.S billions of dollars each year.
 Effective response after a natural disaster strikes is critical to reducing harm and facilitating long term recovery but manual damage assessments are time and resource intensive.
-A model that can perform automated damage assessment based on remote sensing imagery quickly captured by a few planes flying over a disaster site would greatly reduce the effort and increase speed in which useful data (location and extent of damaged structures) could be put in the hands of responders.</p>
+A model that can perform automated damage assessment based on remote sensing imagery quickly captured by a few planes flying over a disaster zone would greatly reduce the effort and increase speed in which useful data (location and extent of damaged structures) could be put in the hands of responders.</p>

 <h1> Project Summary </h1>